Dionísio Mendes de Sousa

 Dionísio Mendes de Sousa (born 9 October 1940) is a Portuguese politician, writer, educator, and former president of the Legislative Assembly of the Azores.

 Biography

 Sousa was born in Vila de São Sebastião, Angra do Heroísmo, on the Azorean island of Terceira.
 Following his primary education, Mendes studied at the Episcopal Seminary in Angra do Heroísmo from October 1952 to June 1964.
-In his course work he obtained high marks—around 16 out of a scale of 20—in more than half of his disciplines.

 Academic career

 Between 1965 and 1968 he was conscripted into mandatory military service and stationed at various military installations, including the main army barracks in Lisbon.
 During his military service he frequented classes at the Faculty of Letters at the University of Lisbon, obtaining a licentiate diploma in philosophy.
 By the 1969-70 term, he was teaching history at the secondary school Liceu Padre António Vieira and Portuguese at the Externato Séneca in Lisbon.
 In 1971 he took courses in pedagogical sciences at the University of Lisbon.
 Between 1971 and 1974 he participated in night classes as working student at the Instituto Superior de Economia (ISEF) while working as the personnel services director at Transul – Empresa de Transportes in the southern Tagus estuary.

 During the 1976-1977 school year he taught psychology and philosophy at the Liceu de Almada secondary school, while during the 1977-1978 school term he was teaching intern at the Liceu Antero de Quental in Ponta Delgada.
 For the 1978-1979 school year he returned to Terceira, working at the Liceu de Angra do Heroísmo, becoming the president of the executive council there in the 1979-1980 school year.